-Alternative Dispute Resolution Evaluation Support System (ADRESS) Open Source Code
+Alternative Dispute Resolution Evaluation Support System (ADRESS)

 The Alternative Dispute Resolution Evaluation Support System (ADRESS) is a web-based data collection and reporting tool.
-It will enable courts to quickly and efficiently aggregate survey responses provided by clients and attorneys and combine that data with court docket information.
+It will enable courts to quickly and efficiently aggregate survey responses provided by practitioners, clients and attorneys and combine that data with court docket information.
 Court ADR program managers can use the resulting reports to assess the effects of ADR processes on litigant satisfaction, practitioner performance, court caseloads, case time lines, and more.
-The system will also assist with program management, including maintaining practitioner data, assigning cases, and tracking case status and outcomes.
-The project is in its pilot phase.
+Using this cycle of continuous feedback, the managers can improve the efficiency, effectiveness, and quality of their ADR programs.

 The project is being piloted in:

 Pilot Status: data collection has been tested and we are currently developing and testing automated reports.